Denorite/Server/README.md

 ## Requirements

-- Deno 2.0 or higher
+- Deno 2.0 or higher (can made to work with Node too)
 - [Denorite Mod](https://github.com/denorite/mod) installed on your Minecraft server

 ## Installation